abstractFlo/atlas-docs/documentation/decorators/both-sides.md

 ### Example

-This example shows you the simple usage of this awesome decorator.
+This example shows the simple usage of this awesome decorator.
 The way they work is the same on both sides.
-The Example shows up a simple vehicle create command on server side.
+This example shows a simple vehicle create command on server side.

 ```typescript
 @Cmd('veh')